Panasonic ZS70 vs Sony A58

 It is notable that the ZS70 offers wifi support, while the A58 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the ZS70 and the A58 have been discontinued, but can regularly be found used on eBay.
+Both the ZS70 and the A58 have been discontinued, but can regularly be found used on ebay.
 The A58 was replaced by the Sony A68, while the ZS70 was followed by the Panasonic ZS80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the ZS70 and A58 can be found, respectively, in the Panasonic ZS70 Manual (free pdf) or the online Sony A58 Manual.

 So what conclusions can be drawn?
 Is the Panasonic ZS70 better than the Sony A58 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.